 Badminton umpires and referees use a series of hand signals to communicate.
 For example: A raised right hand straight above the head while calling the player's name is one of the hand signals.

-History of Badminton Game: Battledore and Shuttlecock Badminton Facts
+Badminton History and Origin: Battledore and Shuttlecock Badminton Facts